|Values are valid only on day of printing.|

 The incorporation of global CD8 T cell function in this assay is helpful in determining if the lack of CMV-specific (antigen-specific) response is due to a global impairment in CD8 T cell function, due to immunosuppression or other causes, or whether the lack of CMV CD8 T cell immunity is unrelated to overall CD8 T cell function.

-Assessing cytomegalovirus (CMV)-specific immune competence in allo-HSCT patients who are at risk for developing late CMV disease (beyond day 100 after transplant)
+Assessing cytomegalovirus (CMV)-specific immune competence in allo-hematopoietic stem cell transplantation patients who are at risk for developing late CMV disease (beyond day 100 after transplant)

 Assessing CMV-specific immune competence in solid organ transplant patients who are at high risk for CMV reactivation posttransplant